ssun5/ssun5.github.io/src/posts/sys_id.md

 z(t) = \ln{(1-\frac{y(t)}{K})}
 $$
 </b>
 For a true first-order system this is a straight line with slope <b>$-1/\tau$</b>.
-A benefit of this method is that deviation from linearity is a built-in diagnostic — if is curved, the system is not truly first-order.
+A benefit of this method is that deviation from linearity is a built-in diagnostic — if $z(t)$ is curved, the system is not truly first-order.
 This method is additionally more robust to measurement noise.
 </li>
 </ul>
 </li>